-A number of Significant judgements are also required in applying the accounting requirements for measuring ECL, such as:
+A number of Significant judgements are also required in applying the accounting requirements for

-- Determining criteria for significant increase in credit risk; Choosing appropriate models and assumptions for the measurement of ECL; - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; - Establishing groups of similar financial assets for the purposes of measuring ECL.
+- · Determining criteria for significant increase in credit risk; - · Choosing appropriate models and assumptions for the measurement of ECL; - · Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated - Establishing groups of similar financial assets for the purposes of measuring ECL.

-The extended uncertainties caused by Covid-19, and the volatility in macro economic variables required the Bank to update the inputs and assumptions used for the determination of expected credit losses ("ECLs") as at 31 December 2021.
-No futher update was done in the current period.
+The uncertainties caused by Covid-19, and the volatility in macro economic variables required the Bank to update the inputs and assumptions used for the determination of expected credit losses ("ECLs") as at 31 December 2022.
+No further update was done in the current period.